iavofficial/IAVFrontendFramework/README.md

 ### Internationalization ###
 **Add an concrete example on how to setup i18n for a framework user** The framework uses I18next for internationalization.
-It provides a default initialization of I18next which automatically gets executed when the *DisaPage* component mounts.
+It provides a default initialization of I18next which automatically gets executed when the *UILayer* component mounts.
 It also provides translations in english and german for texts of framework components.
-To setup i18next with the default implementation of the framework you have to create an object with the following structure and pass it to the *DisaPage* component.
+To setup i18next with the default implementation of the framework you have to create an object with the following structure and pass it to the *UILayer* component.
 ```javascript
 let translations = {
   es: {